Camberwell railway station (England)

 Camberwell is a closed railway station in Camberwell, South London, England.
 It opened in 1862 but was closed to passengers in 1916 and closed to all traffic in 1964.
 The possibility of the station's re-opening has been raised in recent years.

-Opening and closure
+History

 Camberwell station was opened on 6 October 1862 by the London, Chatham and Dover Railway (LC&DR) as part of the company's ambitious "City Branch" from Herne Hill to Blackfriars.
 It was constructed on a viaduct with entry at street level.
 On 1 May 1863 the name was changed to Camberwell New Road.
 The station initially had two facing platforms, but was expanded to four lines with the addition of a central island lines with the additional lines opening on 1 January 1866.
 The signal box built at the northern end of the island in the late 1890s is Grade II listed.

+In 1879 the LCDR was running the following services that stopped at Camberwell: